 In this exciting psychological thriller by the Edgar-nominated author of Joe Victim, a famous crime writer struggles to differentiate between his own reality and the frightening plot lines he's created for the page.

-Was it just his imagination?
+But was it just his imagination?

 Jerry Grey is better known as crime writer Henry Cutter - whose twelve books kept readers gripped for over a decade.
-Now he's been diagnosed with early onset Alzheimer's, and his writing life has ended.
+Now he's been diagnosed with early onset Alzheimers, and his writing life has ended.

 His friends, family and carers say it's all his head.
 He's just confused.

-If that's true, then why are so many bad things happening?
+But if that's true, then why are so many bad things happening?
+Why are people dying?